 I always sit down with prospective buyers and spend a good amount of time going over every aspect of a purchase transaction with them.
 Even though I speak rapidly, it always takes at least an hour to cover everything.
-Hopefully, reading this condensed version won’t take an hour, but it will give you invaluable information about the entire home buying process.
-Before you make an offer Making an offer Closing costs and seller’s concession Negotiating with the sellers Attorney review Getting a mortgage Home inspection Final stages Walk-through The closing
+Reading this condensed version won’t take an hour, but it will give you invaluable information about the home buying process.

 Before you make an offer